ThaisQuintela/Trybe-Exercises/README.md

 during Trybe's course.

 ### [Trybe](https://www.betrybe.com/) :rocket:
-Trybe is a school for people who want to wants to build a succesful career in technology.
+Trybe is a school for people who wants to build a succesful career in technology.
 The program counts with more than 1.500 hours of contents of software development, front-end, back-end, computer science, software engineering, agile methodologies and soft skills.

 The curriculum contains HTML, CSS, JavaScript, React, Node, Express.js, SQL, Git and other languages and frameworks.